 - It freezes surprisingly well.
 Pop it in the freezer before cooking (at the end of stage 5) then defrost before cooking.

-- It's also particularly yummy served at room temperature.
+- It's also particularly delicious served at room temperature.
 I wasn't expecting this either.
 True story.

 - And perhaps most importantly, it's the first recipe on this blog to include marmalade.
 Now that alone, must make it worth giving it a go ...